simularium/simulariumio/file_format.md

 ## JSON Files

-For JSON files, the data structure specified above is simply saved as JSON.
+For JSON files, the data structure specified above is simply saved as JSON, with utf-8 encoding.
 For example:

 ```javascript
 {